COVID-19 Service Updates Alert

 Students who are a citizens of a country other than the U.S. will need to contact the nearest consulate or embassy in order to inquire about acquiring or renewing a passport.
 Mexican citizens can usually contact the Consulate General of Mexico in Fresno (559-233-3065) about acquiring a passport in person.

-Passport photos range from $6 to $15 per pair (normally applications require an identical pair).
+Passport photos range from $9 to $15 per pair (normally applications require an identical pair).
 The UC Merced Office of International Affairs is not promoting one business over another.
-As of October 2015, the cheapest price per pair of passport photos is available at Costco at approximately $6.